Living Here

 If the owner of the dog agrees to do something about the barking, wait a few weeks to see if they have been successful in their efforts.
 Your support and ongoing feedback about the dog's behaviours can assist the dog owner to resolve the problem.

 If you are not comfortable approaching the owner when the dog barks excessively, or if the dog continues to bark after the owner has had time to resolve the problem, you can report the issue to Council.
-If you have the exact location details of the dog, including house number and street, you can contact Council.
+For Council to investigate the matter, you will be asked the exact location and details of the dog, including house number and street.

 Wandering animals

-As well as animals found wandering on Council property, property owners can impound dogs found wandering on their own properties.
-Stray animals must be restrained by the finder of the animal and then contact made with Council to arrange the return of the animal to its owner OR collection for impoundment.
+As well as animals found wandering on Council property, property owners can impound restrain dogs found wandering on their own properties.
+If you find a stray animal, you may choose to restrain the animal, and make contact with Council to arrange the return of the animal to its owner or collection for impoundment.

 Cats must also be controlled so as not to cause a nuisance on other people's property.
 Traps are available for hire subject to strict guidelines upon request to Council.
 Every effort will be made not to issue traps to neighbours known to be vindictive.
 Detention by Council officers will only occur upon complaint and there will be no established street patrol.